lfriends/java-outlook365-oauth2/README.md

 > AADSTS7000215: Invalid client secret provided Ensure the secret being sent in the request is the client secret value, not the client secret ID, for a secret added to app '*********'.
 ```

-as the message is stating, ensure you are using the *SECRET VALUE* and not the *SECRET ID*
+as the message is stating: ensure you are using the *SECRET VALUE* and not the *SECRET ID*.
-Note that you can copy che *Secret value* only once, as it has been created.
-As you close che creation page, the *Secret value* will never be visible.
+Note that you can copy the *Secret value* only at creation time.
+As you close the creation page, the *Secret value* will never be visible again.
-In this case you will need to create d new *Secret value*
+In case you missed it, you will need to create a new *Secret value*.

 ##### ERROR:  AUTHENTICATE failed